sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/gasstorage.md

 # Gas Storage

 ## Graph structure
-A storage for a gas commodity is represented in MACRO using the following graph structure:
+A storage for a gas commodity is represented in Macro using the following graph structure:

 ```@raw html
 <img width="400" src="../../images/hydrogen_storage.png" />